 - Do I qualify for any special loan programs?
 For example, you may not need a down payment or mortgage insurance if you (or a co-borrower) qualify for a Veterans Affairs home loan.
 You will, however, have to pay an up-front fee of up to 3.3 percent of the loan amount.
 In addition,Single Family Housing Loans from the U.S. Department of Agriculture allow qualified, low-income borrowers in selected areas to buy with nothing down, although they also will pay an up-front fee and an annual fee.

 Judge your refi readiness

 Be sure that refinancing to a lower interest rate—and maybe a lower monthly payment—will actually save you money.
 Ask yourself:

 - How low can I go?
 Get loan estimates from several lenders to check rates and see how much you’d pay in closing costs.
 Forget the rule of thumb that to refinance your mortgage you need to reduce your rate by two percentage points.
 The question is whether you will stay in your home long enough to recoup the closing costs with savings on your monthly payments.

 - How long will it take to break even?
 For a rough idea, simply subtract the new monthly payment from your current one and divide that into the total closing costs.
-For a more nuanced, accurate picture, however, use the refi calculator at MortageProfessor.com.
-This tool accounts for how long it will take you to pay off the loans and other factors that can shorten or extend your break-even period.
+You can also use this calculator to get a general idea of whether you’re better off if you refinance.

 Taking the plunge